LordGrimm001/LordGrimm001/README.md

   Hi there 👋

  🔭 I’m currently working on Myself ...
- 🌱 I’m currently learning and studyinh Bachelor of Science in Information Technology
+ 🌱 I’m currently learning and studying Bachelor of Science in Information Technology
 - 👯 I’m looking to collaborate on ... our Major Subject Projects
 - 🤔 I’m looking for help with ... our Project
 - 💬 Ask me about ...
 Anything I can help